A pAN-EUROPEAN TEST-BED FOR CRISIS MANAGEMENT CAPABILITY BUILDING

 One of the DRIVER+ objectives is the development of a pan-European Test-bed for Crisis Management capability development.
-This Test-bed will consist of physical, methodological and technical infrastructure elements to systematically conduct Trials and evaluate solutions within an appropriate environment.
+This Test-bed consists of physical, methodological and technical infrastructure elements to conduct Trials and evaluate solutions within an appropriate environment in a systematic way.
 In the context of the project, an “appropriate environment” is a testing environment where the trialling of solutions is carried out using a structured, all-encompassing and mutual learning approach.

 What are the DRIVER+ Trials?

 Benefiting from the DRIVER Test-bed components, a series of four Trials and a Final Demonstration were oranised to operationalise and test Crisis Management solutions.
 These trials and their scenarios were based on the updated Crisis Management gaps and practitioner needs, the main ones of which identified so far relate to: (1) Cross-Border Tasking and Resource Management, (2) High Level Coordination, (3) Volunteer Management and (4) Situation Assessment and Logistics.

 Where did the Trials take place?

-The Trials are conducted at different locations in Europe.
+The Trials were conducted at different locations in Europe.

 Trial Poland took place at the Main School of Fire Service (SGSP) from 22-24 May 2018 in Warsaw.

 Trial France was held at the Entente pour la forêt Méditerranéenne from 23-25 October 2018 in Aix-en-Provence.

 Trial Netherlands Trial took place from 21-23 May 2019 at the premises of the Safety Region Haaglanden (SRH) in The Hague.

-Trial Austria will he held at the Austrian Red Cross from 12-15 September 2019 in Eisenertz/Austria.
+Trial Austria was held at the Austrian Red Cross from 11-13 September 2019 in Eisenertz/Austria.

 For more information about the Trials click here.